mmphego/mmphego.github.io/_posts/2021-01-16-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 ![image](https://user-images.githubusercontent.com/7910856/104796952-3d15a500-57c3-11eb-8561-5590df88b02e.png)

-I encountered a few issues trying to access graphana through port-forwarding, This was related to the way I configured port-forwarding on vagrant.
+I encountered a few issues trying to access Grafana through port-forwarding, This was related to the way I configured port-forwarding on vagrant.
 A walk-around is to either;
-- Expand number of `forwarded_port` on `Vagrantfile` or
+- Expand the number of `forwarded_port` on `Vagrantfile` or
 - Use existing `forwarded_port`'s available.

 Lastly, check all listening ports, run `netstat -tulpn`: